Consumer Credit and Privacy Compliance

 Today's Trends in Credit Regulation

-CFPB Bites of the Month - February 19, 2025 - CFPB, My Funny Valentine
+Consumer Financial Services Bites of the Month - March 19, 2025 - Melancholy March with the CFPB

 By Justin B. Hosie, Eric L. Johnson and Kristen Yarows

-In this month's article, we share some of our top "bites" for the prior months covered during the February 2025 webinar. article continued
+In this month's article, we share some of our top "bites" covered during the March 2025 webinar. article continued